 With the number of people infected with coronavirus (COVID-19) globally having reached over one million, it is clear that this pandemic has serious health implications1.
-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which leads to COVID-19, is a highly infectious virus with multiple possible routes of transmission.
-Currently, controversy exists SARS-CoV-2 regarding whether can he transmitted vertically from an infected mother to her unborn child.
-Understanding the impact of the virus on pregnant women and the foetus is necessary for generating guidelines for obstetric, and subsequent neonatal, management regarding COVID-19 infection.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a highly infectious virus with multiple possible routes of transmission.
+Currently, controversy exists regarding whether SARS-CoV-2 can be transmitted vertically from an infected mother to her unborn child.

+Understanding the impact of the virus on pregnant women and the foetus is necessary for generating guidelines for obstetric management regarding COVID-19 infection.
 This is an important issue to consider, given that changes to the immune system mean that pregnant women, although not necessarily more susceptible to viral illness, may have more severe symptoms, especially in the last trimester2.
 In the case of COVID-19, more severe complications include viral pneumonitis, respiratory failure and acute respiratory distress syndrome.
-These are seen in high risk groups such as older patients, immunosuppressed and those with certain longterm health conditions3.
+These are seen in high risk groups such as older patients, immunosuppressed and those with certain long-term health conditions3.
 Similar symptoms could occur in pregnant women, making identification and treatment important.